insomniacc/PSSnow/docs/functions/Invoke-SNOWRestMethod.md

 # Invoke-SNOWRestMethod

 ## SYNOPSIS
-A generic way to make rest calls to servicenow API's
+A generic way to make rest calls to servicenow API's \[deprecated\]

 ## SYNTAX